The genocide of the Armenians

 The Union and Progress Committee (CUP), created in 1907, opts for the Turkification of space, people and economy, and for the Alliance of Balkan Turkic peoples in Central Asia.panfarvis.

-Already in the spring of 1914, the persecutions of the Greeks from the islands of the eastern Aegean and the coastal areas, and their deportation towards the center of Anatolia under cover of security, are ominous.
+Already in the spring of 1914, the persecutions of the Greeks from the islands of the eastern Aegean and the coastal areas, and their deportation to the center of Anatolia under cover of security, are ominous.

 WAR AND GENOCIDE

-Single party, controlling all the administrative and military workings, the Union and Progress Committee (CUP) entered the war in November 1914 alongside Germany with the clear awareness that it thus created the opportunity to carry out its project of building a state-Turkish nation, by eradicating all groups likely to hinder it.
+Single party, controlling all the administrative and military workings, the Union and Progress Committee (CUP) entered the war in November 1914 alongside Germany with the clear awareness that it was thus creating the opportunity to carry out its project of building a state-Turkish nation, by eradicating all groups likely to hinder it.

 As early as 3 August 1914, a decree of general mobilization including the Armenians had been promulgated.
-The CUP Central Committee also decides on the formation of a special organization (SO), the Teşkilât-ı Mahsusa, a paramilitary group in charge of the fight against "internal tumors".
+The CUP Central Committee also decides on the formation of a special organization (SO), the Teşkilât-ı Mahsusa, a paramilitary group in charge of fighting against "internal tumors".
 The entry into war also allows for the legitimization of military requisitions, akin to plundering, targeting Armenian and Greek entrepreneurs.

 TOWARDS A PROJECT FOR THE TOTAL ERADICATION OF ARMENIANS